-I started the body — the foot plate is a little thin so you need to be careful not to bend it in the construction.
-First step was to make the bonnet up and I found the riveted strips quite tricky as they want to slide around out of place!
+I started the body — the footplate is a little thin so you need to be careful not to bend it in the construction.
+The first step was to make the bonnet up and I found the riveted strips quite tricky as they want to slide around out of place!
 For the bottom ones make sure you leave the tabs protruding.
-I didn’t at first and this caused some pain later when adding the bonnet and cab sub assembly to the foot plate!
+I didn’t at first and this caused some pain later when adding the bonnet and cab subassembly to the footplate!

-The cab sides are straight forward, the portholes are delicate — leave the cross hair wire fret in the hole to help you Centre the window frames.
-There are two tiny strips to be added each side of each doorway and this is quite tricky to get spot on.
+The cab sides are straightforward, the portholes are delicate — leave the crosshair wire fret in the hole to help you Centre the window frames.
+There are two tiny strips to be added to each side of each doorway and this is quite tricky to get it spot on.

 The roof has a double curve but is reasonably easy to fit if you make small adjustments and keep offering up to the cab.

 I then added the crank rods having made them a loose enough fit.
-Next the pick ups were installed which was fiddley but works well.
-The phosphor bronze pickups were curved a little so that their springyness ensured there will be contact with the wheels at all times.
+Next, the pickups were installed which was fiddly but works well.
+The phosphor bronze pickups were curved a little so that their springiness ensured there will be contact with the wheels at all times.
 Once done I tested the circuits with a meter to make sure there would be not shorting.
-Next I added the motor and belt drive and put it on my rolling road to test.
+Next, I added the motor and belt drive and put it on my rolling road to test.
 Again it was a little stiff but everything worked!
 I then oiled up the moving parts and set the engine on the rolling road for 30 mins running in each way.